wazuh/wazuh-documentation/source/installation-guide/central-components/index.rst

     This component includes the Wazuh manager and the Wazuh forwarder, based on Filebeat-OSS.
 The Wazuh server can be deployed as a single or multi-node cluster depending on the environment needs.

-#. :ref:`Wazuh interface <wazuh_interface_installation>`: a flexible and intuitive web interface for mining, analyzing, and visualizing data, based on Kibana.
+#. :ref:`Wazuh dashboard <wazuh_dashboard_installation>`: a flexible and intuitive web interface for mining, analyzing, and visualizing data, based on Kibana.
 It includes out-of-the-box dashboards for security events, detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, regulatory compliance, such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards, and other data.

 Each central component can be installed in unattended mode using an automated script, or manually, by following detailed step-by-step instructions.